abhish127/abhish127/README.md

 ![](https://komarev.com/ghpvc/?username=abhish127)

+#About Me
-# I'm Abhishek, a 10th grader and amateur developer at Lynbrook High School.
+I'm Abhishek, a 10th grader and amateur developer at Lynbrook High School.
 Some of my interests include coding, biology, and aeronautics.
-# Feel free to check out my profile for some projects that I'm working on!
+Feel free to check out my profile for some projects that I'm working on!

 <!--